tardate/LittleArduinoProjects/README.md

-# 351 Little Electronics and Arduino Projects
+# 352 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [RtlSdrDongle](./SDR/RtlSdrDongle) - getting started with an R820T2+RTL2832U dongle and open-source SDR software on MacOSX (gprx, CubicSDR).
+> Latest addition:sparkles: [Decoding ACARS](./SDR/DecodingACARS) - decoding ACARS with rtl_acars_ng and a R820T2+RTL2832U dongle on MacOSX.

 Just my collection of electronics projects, many involving an Arduino in one way or another.